MichaelBell/tinyQV/README.md

 # Tiny-QV: A Risc-V SoC for Tiny Tapeout <!-- omit in toc -->

-Idea is to implement a 4 bit at a time RV32 processor, similar to [nanoV](https://github.com/MichaelBell/nanoV) but optimized for QSPI RAM and Flash instead of SPI FRAM.
+A 4 bit at a time RV32 processor, similar to [nanoV](https://github.com/MichaelBell/nanoV) but optimized for QSPI RAM and Flash instead of SPI FRAM.

-Aim will be to fit in a 2x2 tile size.
-Guiding principle is fast as practical on Tiny Tapeout while minimizing area.
+The aim of this design is to make a small microcontroller that is as fast as practical given the Tiny Tapeout constraints, and sticking to a 2x2 tile size.

-## Design goals
+## Overview

-RV32EC (maybe some partial support for M?)
+RV32EC + a 32x16-bit multiplier

-Basic interrupt support
+Basic interrupt support  (not yet implemented)

-QSPI flash/memory interface, don't think it is worth dedicating the pins to allow two completely separate interfaces (potentially makes load/store to RAM much faster, but adds complexity and we run out of outputs).
+QSPI flash/memory interface.
+This uses a shared bus as I didn't think it was worth dedicating the pins to allow two completely separate interfaces (that would make load/store to RAM much faster, but adds complexity and we run out of outputs).

-Peripherals so it can do basic microcontroller things, currently thinking 1 UART and 1 SPI master, plus some GPIOs.
+Peripherals so it can do basic microcontroller things, currently 1 UART and 1 SPI master, plus some GPIOs.

 ### QPSI PMOD